redFrik/udk12-Back_to_basics/udk141016/README.md

 type...
 `pico pythontest1.py`

-that will create a file and start the pico/nano text editor.  then write the following python program...
+that will create a file and start the pico/nano text editor.  then write the following python program in that editor...

 ```
 import math